 We produce $TiO_2$ in two crystalline forms: rutile and anatase.
 Rutile $TiO_2$ is manufactured using both a chloride production process and a sulfate production process, whereas anatase $TiO_2$ is only produced using a sulfate production process.
 Manufacturers of many end-use applications can use either form, especially during periods of tight supply for $TiO_2$ .
 The chloride process is the preferred form for use in coatings and plastics, the two largest end-use markets.
-Due to environmental factors and customer considerations, the proportion of $TiO_2$ industry sales represented by chloride process pigments has increased relative to sulfate process pigments, and in 2014, chloride process production facilities represented approximately 45% of industry capacity.
+Due to environmental factors and customer considerations, the proportion of $TiO_2$ industry sales represented by chloride process pigments has increased relative to sulfate process pigments, and in 2015, chloride process production facilities represented approximately 49% of industry capacity.
 The sulfate process is preferred for use in selected paper products, ceramics, rubber tires, man-made fibers, food products and cosmetics.
 Once an intermediate $TiO_2$ pigment has been produced by either the chloride or sulfate process, it is "finished" into products with specific performance characteristics for particular end-use applications through proprietary processes involving various chemical surface treatments and intensive micronizing (milling).

-• Chloride process - The chloride process is a continuous process in which chlorine is used to extract rutile TiO2.
+- · Chloride process The chloride process is a continuous process in which chlorine is used to extract rutile TiO2.
 The chloride process produces less waste than the sulfate process because much of the chlorine is recycled and feedstock bearing higher titanium content is used.
 The chloride process also has lower energy requirements and is less labor-intensive than the sulfate process, although the chloride process requires a higher-skilled labor force.
-The chloride process produces an intermediate base pigment with a wide range of properties.

-• Sulfate process - The Sulfate process is a batch process in which sulfuric acid is used to extract the TiO2 from ilmenite or titanium slag.
+The chloride process produces an intermediate base pigment with a wide range of properties. - · Sulfate process The sulfate process is a batch process in which sulfuric acid is used to extract the TiO2 from ilmenite or titanium slag.
 After separation from the impurities in the ore (mainly iron), the TiO2 is precipitated and calcined to form an intermediate base pigment ready for sale or can be upgraded through finishing treatments.

-We produced 511,000 metric tons of $TiO_2$ in 2014, up from the 474,000 metric tons we produced in 2013.
-Our production amounts include our share of the output produced by our $TiO_2$ manufacturing joint venture discussed below in " $TiO_2$ Manufacturing Joint Venture."
-Our average production capacity utilization rates were approximately 85%, 86% and 92% of capacity in 2012, 2013 and 2014, respectively.
+We produced 528,000 metric tons of TiO2 in 2015, up from the 511,000 metric tons we produced in 2014.
+Our production amounts include our share of the output produced by our TiO2 manufacturing joint venture discussed below in "TiO2 Manufacturing Joint Venture."
+Our average production capacity utilization rates were approximately 86%, 92% and 95% of capacity in 2013, 2014 and 2015, respectively.
 Our production utilization rates in 2013 were impacted by the previously-reported lockout at our Canadian production facility that began in June 2013.
 We operated our Canadian plant at approximately 15% of the plant's capacity with non-union management employees during the lockout.
 Our production rates in 2014 were also impacted by such lockout, as restart of production at the facility did not begin until February 2014.
-Our production rates in 2014 were also impacted by the implementation of certain productivity-enhancing improvement projects at other facilities, as well as necessary improvements to ensure continued compliance with our permit regulations, which resulted in longer-than-normal maintenance shutdowns in some instances.
+Our production rates in 2014 and in the first quarter of 2015 were also impacted by the implementation of certain productivity-enhancing improvement projects at other facilities, as well as necessary improvements to ensure continued compliance with our permit regulations, which resulted in longer-than-normal maintenance shutdowns in some instances.